A look at December as a mom, teacher & primary family travel planner.

 These are some of our ornaments from past travels!
 We cannot wait to add more from our 2023 adventures!

-6 responses to “My perspective on December!”
+6 thoughts on “My perspective on December!”

 Enjoy Paris!
 We would love to bring our kids there one day!